CallumMcDowell/P4P-41/quartus/stock/vexriscv/README.md

 Info : Listening on port 4444 for telnet connections
 ```

-Intially, the commands defined in `vexriscv_init.cfg ` will halt the CPU.
+Intially, the commands defined in `vexriscv_init.cfg` will halt the CPU.

 3. Open a seperate terminal in the same location as the program's `.elf` executable.
-Run and start the gdb:
+Run and start the gdb (or through gdbgui):
+   - `.elf` file: Info on the program running on the target.

 ```sh
 # don't print header